giulioturrisi/Flywheel-Pendulum-Robot/README.md

 ## Overview
 This repo contains the code for controlling both a real and a simulated two wheeled inverted pendulum robot via ROS2.
-It includes the following folders and subfolders:
+It includes the following folders:

 1. ```python_scripts```: most of the ROS2 nodes call some classes here

 2. ```simulations```: scenes used for simulating the robot with CoppeliaSim and Gazebo Garden

 3. ```ros2_ws```: collection of ROS2 nodes for controlling the robot

+4. ```docker_files```: collection of docker images for intel/nvidia/wsl

 ## Dependencies